-If an extension user sets Intercept Routing to the VPS, the intercepted CO line calls will be redirected to the VPS. (\rightarrow 1.9.11 Intercept Routing) If the "Intercept to Mailbox" setting is enabled through system programming, the PBX sends the mailbox number of the intercepted extension to the VPS.
-Therefore the caller can leave a message in the mailbox of the extension without knowing the mailbox

-→ 2.9.15 [3-7-1] VM(DPT) Group-System Settings-Intercept to Mailbox
+If an extension user sets Intercept Routing to the VPS, the intercepted CO line calls will be redirected to the VPS (\rightarrow 9.1.11 Intercept Routing).
+If the "Intercept to Mailbox" setting is enabled through system programming, the PBX sends the mailbox number of the intercepted extension to the VPS.
+Therefore the caller can leave a message in the mailbox of the extension without knowing the mailbox number.
+5.18 [3-7-1] VM(DPT) Group-System Settings- Intercept to Mailbox